 cf events returns this information.

 Configure UAA clients and users using a BOSH manifest.
 Limit and manage these clients and users as you would any other kind of privileged account.

 Deploy within a VLAN that limits network traffic to individual VMs.
-This reduce the possibility of unauthorized access to the VMs within your BOSH-managed cloud.
+This reduces the possibility of unauthorized access to the VMs within your BOSH-managed cloud.

-Enable HTTPS for applications and SSL database connections to protect sensitive data transmitted to and from applications.
+Enable HTTPS for apps and SSL database connections to protect sensitive data transmitted to and from apps.

-Ensure that the Jumpbox is secure, along with the load balancer and NAT VM.
+Ensure that the jumpbox is secure, along with the load balancer and NAT VM.

 Encrypt stored files and data within databases to meet your data security requirements.
 Deploy using industry standard encryption and the best practices for your language or framework.

 Prohibit promiscuous network interfaces on the trusted network.

-- Review and monitor data sharing and security practices with third-party services that you use to provide additional functionality to your application.
+Review and monitor data sharing and security practices with third-party services that you use to provide additional functionality to your app.

 Store SSH keys securely to prevent disclosure, and promptly replace lost or compromised keys.

 Use Cloud Foundry’s RBAC model to restrict your users’ access to only what is necessary to complete their tasks.

 Use a strong passphrase for both your Cloud Foundry user account and SSH keys.